Have you had problems growing bonsai trees indoors? As a friend once told me, "God never created house plants."

-For growing indoor bonsai plants, the best plants are tropical and subtropical species.
+For growing bonsai plants indoors, the best plants are tropical and subtropical species.

 Two species which are especially good bonsai for indoors are the dwarf Hawaiian umbrella tree (Schefflera arboricola ) and many small leaf Ficus varieties.
 (The Schefflera bonsai was made famous as bonsai by David Fukumoto in Hawaii.)